ralph-groupscholar/website/ralph.md

 - Captured a Playwright full-page screenshot of groupscholar.com; the headless render still shows large blank bands with duplicated hero slices.
 - Sketched creative follow-ups: build a compact “Snapshot Syllabus” grid above the fold, add a tonal chapter divider that changes per section, and introduce a static “Signal Atlas” strip for headless captures.
 - Added an early automation detector script to set snapshot flags before hydration and tightened section spacing during automation to keep more content visible without scroll.

+2026-02-06 00:32:16 — Iteration 56
+- Reviewed current codebase and recent git history for context.
+- Captured a fresh Playwright full-page screenshot of groupscholar.com; the headless render still shows oversized blank bands with repeated hero slices and missing mid-page content.
+- Sketched creative follow-ups: ship an automation-only snapshot digest that keeps key sections visible without scroll, tighten the headless layout to avoid long blank capture bands, and introduce a compact “Session Pulse” strip for mid-page continuity.
+- Added an automation-only snapshot digest below the hero and hid long-scroll sections in automation mode so headless captures stay readable.